Undergraduate Certificate in History

 5. Approaches to History

 What is history?
 Why do societies record and preserve their past?
-Students look at the evolution of history and at what historians can learn from other related disciplines such as art history, sociology and gender studies with particular reference to the social, political and religious life of nineteenth-century Britain.
+Students look at the evolution of history and at what historians can learn from other related disciplines such as art history, sociology and gender studies.

 Course structure